secretGeek/til/music/guitar_shapes.md

 Here's a place where you can play A pentatonic minor.
 You can shift that pattern up or down the neck.
 I've marked the root note as R and the V note as capital X.
+I call this the 'up' pattern, because it's upward of the root note.

      0   1   2   3   4   5   6   7   8   9   10  11  12
     e|---|---|---|---|--R|---|---|--x|---|---|---|---|